Irad-Zehavi/Few-Shot-Feature-Space/README.md

 demonstrating the differnet geometrical properties:

-- `Normal Distribution` shows that the class means, and the off-centroid points in each class, distribute normally
+- `Normal Distribution` shows that the class means, and the off-centroid points in each class, distribute approximately normally
 - `Class Mean PCA` shows that class means effectively reside in a low-dimensional subspace
 - `Inter-Class` shows that class means tend to be orthogonal to one